Doublox/DChatV6/README.md

 ```
 ### TO DO

--add new fonctions on the chat
+- add new fonctions on the chat
--modify the boxes to add all the functions required for each box
+- modify the boxes to add all the functions required for each box
--more ...!
+- more ...!

 ### Dependencies